top of page

 • keep notes small and readable

 Software didn’t invent that.
-It just removed some friction.
+It just made it easier to operate at scale.

 That’s also why the imagery around this section is deliberately analog.
 The point isn’t nostalgia — it’s a reminder that the thinking comes first.
 Tools come later.